HeinleinSupport/rspamd-slac-2025/Readme_eng.md

 ## Encapsulation of individual services in their own systems or containers/CGroups

-- Redis reacts sensitively when the working memory in the system runs out
+- Redis is not happy if the working memory in the system runs out
 - File analysis tools such as anti-virus systems or VBA/PDF analyses can crash during analysis
 - That's why we like to lock these tools in extra systems, containers or with other mechanisms